Earning

 A Personalized Point Path

-Additionally, you have the freedom to pick from the +12 Mastery Challenges - and these can be done almost any time.
+Additionally, you have the freedom to pick from any of the +12 Mastery Challenges.

 A few important notes on Mastery Challenges: